BeamMW/docs-gitbook/dev/confidential-assets/implementation-of-confidential-assets.md

 * The number of shielded inputs/outputs in a block is limited, creating a competitive fee market.
 * The spend window, which determines the anonymity set size, is limited, and this limit is further reduced if the element being spent is not one of the most recent.

 The maximum spend window or anonymity set size is yet to be decided but will likely be between 50,000 to 100,000 KB.
-The number of shielded elements in a block will be limited to create this window over several days.&#x20;
+The number of shielded elements in a block will be limited to create this window over several days.

 Additionally, users can only spend their shielded elements with the maximum spend window if it references the most recent elements.
 If they miss their opportunity, they will have to spend it in a smaller spend window of around 1,000 elements.
 However, they can recycle it through the shielded pool again.